 Lastly, you can analyze search trends to understand the market demand for your product idea.
 To estimate your potential market's size and understand its trends:

 Market validation for startups is generally an elaborate process.
-If you need help in figuring this out, our team of experts are here to help you validate your product idea and ensure it meets market demands.
+If you need help in figuring this out, our team of experts is here to help you validate your product idea and ensure it meets market demands.